 As per a study published in the Journal of Clinical and Diagnostic Research, it indicated that cryotherapy caused low back pain to be relieved.

 The procedure only lasts for 2-3 minutes.
 So it will give you instant temporary relief from pain.
 However, in order to enjoy long-term benefits, you may have to get multiple treatments in a week or month, depending on the seriousness of your condition and severity of pain.

 How does cryotherapy benefit me?

 Cryotherapy isn’t just beneficial for athletes and sportspersons for recovery; it also helps patients suffering from varied musculoskeletal pain to get relief.
-At Pain Therapy Medical Care, cryotherapy is found to have many benefits, as identified by research.
+Dr. Henry Sardar has ensured that cryotherapy is found to have many benefits.
 They are as follows:

 1. Pain care – The primary benefit of cryotherapy is pain management.
 It helps reduce muscle pain and joint pain.
 It helps to heal injuries.
 It works in a way that extremely cold temperatures increase the blood flow to the affected region.
 This allows the injured or inflamed tissue cells to regenerate and trigger the body’s natural regenerative process and healing.

-2. Inflammation – It reduces inflammation and therefore helps with a variety of health disorders such as autoimmune issues.
-If you are suffering from inflammation, it means your immune system is fighting against infections.
-The issue arises when the infection causes the immune system to become overly reactive.
+2. Inflammation – It reduces inflammation and; therefore, helps with a variety of pain disorders.
+If you are suffering from inflammation.
 This can cause sheer discomfort and pain.
-In case if it leads to chronic inflammation, you may suffer from conditions like arthritis, dementia, depression, diabetes, and cancer.
+In case it leads to chronic inflammation, you may suffer from conditions like arthritis, tendonitis or muscle spasm.
 Cryotherapy for pain management can help in reducing inflammation.
-Exposing the inflamed regions to extremely cold temperatures can alleviate swelling can treat inflammation.
+Exposing the inflamed regions to extremely cold temperatures can alleviate swelling and can treat inflammation.